 Realizing that the fantasy genre can be pretty euro-centric, I decided to start researching mythologies of the world to potentially enrich the source materials and look for inspiration.
 Don’t forget to share on Twitter and Facebook, as this is definitely a message that doesn’t get out enough.

 One of the most influential but lesser known cultures of the West African region was the religion of the Fon people of the Dahomey Kingdom in modern day Benin.
 Though the Fon people were followers of West African Vodou, the Dahomey variation of Vodou was unique for bringing in several pre-existing animist traditions that spread through the rest of West African Vodou and even into the Vodou practiced in the western world (especially South America).

-Because of this, they share a similarity to the Berbers in the way that other, better known, cultures are given credit for ideas that originated there.
+Because of this, they share a similarity to the Amazigh in the way that other, better known, cultures are given credit for ideas that originated there.
 In fact, when looking through concepts that are better known for their representation in Vodou, you can find that several of them originated with the more animist inspired Fon traditions from the Dahomey Kingdom.